minvws/nl-covid19-notification-app-website/README.md

 About
 ---------------------

-This site is the project website of the Coronamelder app by the Dutch Ministry of Health.
+This site is the project website of the Coronamelder app by the Dutch Ministry of Health at www.coronamelder.nl.

 - **Status:** work in progress
 - **Target audience:** the general public